How To Romanticize Your Life In 44 Ways

-Do you ever watch a movie where they sit on the roof and watch the sun rise, take a road trip or wander the streets and strike a conversation with someone really interesting, and wish that was your life?
+Do you ever watch those kind of coming-home teen movies where they sit on the roof and watch the sun rise, take a road trip or wander the streets and strike a conversation with someone really interesting, and wish that was your life?

 Like nothing insanely life changing happened, but in some small way their life changed.
 And you sit, watching said film after another ground hog day and start to question whether you’re actually living or just existing.

 This is where being the main character in your life comes into play.

 It’s not about making huge changes to your life but about noticing the smaller moments of happiness.
 Of gratitude.
 Of excitement.
 Of contentment.